-For all these reasons, the National Wildlife Federation applauds living shoreline projects such as Project GreenShores and encourages similar projects across the Gulf Coast.
+For all these reasons, the National Wildlife Federation applauds living shoreline projects such as Project GreenShores and encourages similar projects elsewhere in the country and across the Gulf Coast.
 Two similar projects are in the works in the Pensacola area:

 - NAS Pensacola and Escambia County Living Shorelines: This proposal would create more than 200 acres of marsh habitat and will better protect the home of the Blue Angels, the Navy’s flight demonstration squadron.

 - Pensacola East Bay Living Shorelines and Oyster Reef Restoration: Located on the other side of the bay, this project would restore and protect 6.5 miles of coastline.